What is Agile methodology?

 When I first learned about Agile, I was hot to try it out.
 I was even lucky enough to work with someone who was a certified Scrum Master.
 I picked up the basics quickly, but I found that a pure Agile approach wasn’t working for most of the projects I was working on.
 Turns out, gantt charts are still helpful for things like planning out resources, milestones, and team notes.

-- It can add pressure to your team.
+- Agile can add pressure to your team.
 In a purely Agile-run project, features need to be 100% perfect by the end of the iteration.
 Some team members experience greater stress knowing this.
 Many of my colleagues embrace dates because it helps them balance their overall workload.
 Defined deadlines can help create mental to-do lists and keep people self-policing.

 - Your estimates don’t hold their weight.
-Dates are fluid with Agile and it can be hard to express timing to stakeholders.
+Dates are fluid with Agile and it can be hard to communicate timing to stakeholders.
 You’re more likely to encounter stakeholders who need to see a set of milestone dates than ones who can deal without them.
 People love dates and timing estimates.
 I haven’t been able to get around this and it just adds more stress whenever I used a purely Agile approach.

 Our jobs as project managers is to steer the project from inception through completion.
 We make decisions that affect the finished product every day.
 Selecting the right approach for your project is no different.
-Don’t get stuck thinking you have to use one method or another.
+Don’t get stuck thinking you have to use one project management method or another.
 When I first made this realization, I noticed that my projects ran more smoothly.

 I no longer approach two projects the same way, but I do begin with the same step.
 I take all background information on the project available and study it.
-From this information, I determine which components from both methodologies that would work best.
-This can be based on the attitudes of stakeholders, critical dates we must meet, technical complexity and team composition.
+From this information, I determine which components from both methodologies would work best.
+This can be based on the attitudes of stakeholders, critical dates we must meet, technical complexity, and team composition.